-An interesting new creative topic has been sweeping Pixiv over the past few weeks, and it is indeed a very unusual and intriguing one.
-In all my years of observing the Vocaloid community, I’ve never seen this sort of thing happen before.
+An interesting new creative topic has been sweeping Pixiv over the past few weeks, and it is indeed a very unusual one.
+In all my years of observing the Vocaloid community, I’ve never seen this happen before.

 The concept for this new illustrative idea isn’t too difficult.
-You simply draw Hatsune Miku with water in place of her normal hair, usually with a fish swimming around inside of it.
+You simply draw Hatsune Miku in a school outfit with water in place of her normal hair, usually with a fish swimming around inside of it.
 The result is the new fan-made design known as “Bottle Miku”.